avinash-anand/CucumberScala1/README.md

 # CucumberScala1
-Demo for Cucumber with scala.
+Demo for Cucumber+selenium with scala.